CumulusNetworks/docs/content/cumulus-linux/Monitoring-and-Troubleshooting/Troubleshooting-Network-Interfaces/_index.md

 remove the reference to it from the br0 configuration.
 Otherwise, if you reload the configuration with `ifreload -a`, bond1 is still part of br0.

-## MTU Set on a Logical Interface Fails with Error: "Numerical result out of range"</span>
+## MTU Set on a Logical Interface Fails with Error: "Numerical result out of range"

 This error occurs when the [MTU](Switch-Port-Attributes.html#src-8363026_SwitchPortAttributes-mtu)